ryan-conway/nimble-objectives/code-base-deep-dive/code-base-deep-dive.md

 ### Android
 This module provides Android platform specific functionality that relies on Android APIs.
 The following features are implemented:

-- `common` provides several Android-related
+- `common` provides several Android-related utlities such as Context and Cursor extensions, as well as a repository to read contacts from the Android system.
 - `logging` allows writing logs to local files.
 - `network` provides a simplified wrapper over Android's `ConnectivityManager` class to handle network state monitoring, with handling for multiple different versions of Android.
 - `permissions` provides a simplified abstraction for checking the state of Android permissions.